hgautam/kube-deployment-strategies/blue-green/single-service/README.md

 # Then deploy version 2 of the application
 $ kubectl apply -f app-ver2.yaml

+# check new pods
+$ kubectl get all
 # Wait for all the version 2 pods to be running
 $ kubectl rollout status deploy go-app-v2 -w deployment "go-app-v2" successfully rolled out